 Check out a few of our past and present partners below.

 Rokmetro supports the joint development and distribution of Rokwire applications for special purposes.
-For example, Rokmetro worked with various universities, public school systems, and public safety departments to adapt the Rokwire COVID-19 app to support virus testing programs at these different locations around the U.S.
+For example, Rokmetro worked with various universities, public school systems, and public safety departments to adapt the Rokwire COVID-19 app to support virus testing programs at different locations around the United States.

 Rokmetro is led by the chief innovator of Rokwire.
 Rokmetro’s engineering team has contributed code to development of the Rokwire platform.

-Inabyte's consulting services include custom-written applications, original source programming, program design and architecture and more.
-They specialize in user interface design, component development and database applications.
+Inabyte’s consulting services include custom-written applications, original source programming, program design, and program architecture.
+The company specializes in user interface design, component development, and database applications.

 Translation Studies Program

-Students at the University of Illinois in the Translation Studies Program made open-source contributions to the Safer Illinois app.
-The contribution project was an assignment for TRST 580, a special topics course for rising professional translators.
+Students at the University of Illinois in the Translation Studies Program made open source contributions to the Safer Illinois app.
+The project was an assignment for TRST 580, a special topics course for rising professional translators.
 Professor Kara Warburton, in collaboration with the Rokwire team, tasked her students with localizing text strings in the Safer Illinois app for other languages.
-The project involved using an array of computer-assisted translation (CAT) and localization tools on the Safer Illinois GitHub repository.
+The project involved using an array of computer-assisted translation and localization tools on the Safer Illinois GitHub repository.